Veronica Brill

-Veronica Brill is an American television presenter, commentator, recreational poker player and former medical data analyst.
+Veronica Brill is a Polish-born Canadian–American television presenter, commentator, recreational poker player and an analytics developer.
 She has worked as a sideline reporter on NBC's long-running series Poker After Dark since 2021.

 Brill first gained widespread notoriety in the late 2010s when she exposed strong circumstantial evidence that caused a major cheating scandal at a poker room in Sacramento where she occasionally played and worked as a color commentator on livestreamed broadcasts.

+She is currently the co-host of the Nick Vertucci show associated with hustler casino live.